Become A NeuroAffective Touch® Practitioner

 When the Mind Doesn’t Know What the Body Needs

-Too many people with developmental trauma are facing a stalemate in their lives.
+Too many people with developmental trauma are facing stalemates in their lives.
 As hard as they work on their mental health, at some point, they can go no further.

-This is because their trauma is locked in the physical body, where unconscious bracing and tension keep their grief, fear, anger, and shame frozen in place.
+This is because trauma is locked in the physical body where unconscious bracing and long-standing tensions keep emotions such as grief, fear, anger, and shame frozen in place.

-As much as the body wants to let go of these painful patterns, it can’t because the mind doesn’t know how to address what the body so desperately needs.
+As much as the body may want to let go of painful patterns, the mind doesn’t know how to address what the body desperately needs.
+And as much as the mind may want to help the body, the dysregulated body cannot respond to the mind’s insights.

-Even if you have realized the body and mind are one, up until now, cultural and scientific beliefs in their separateness have limited our therapeutic approaches.
+Even if you have realized that body and mind collaborate as one, cultural and scientific beliefs in their separateness continue to limit our therapeutic approaches.

 Research now shows that healing early trauma requires an integrated body-mind approach.